JWidder/TracesAddon/Dokumentation/goals.md

 # Goals {#Goals}

 [$Goal 1]
-The postprocessor supports the user of the documentation with navigation within the documentation.
+The postprocessor supports the user of the documentation to navigation within the documentation.

 [$Goal 2]
 The postprocessor gives an overwiew over the progress of the project.